ger0g/SimpleRP/README.md

 # SimpleRP
-Dont [Redacted] With The Base Classes!
+Dont Mess With The Base Classes!
+Capische?!